maciej-sz/nbp-php/api.md

 ### `fromDay` method

-Returns a dictionary with NBP tables from given day.
+Returns a dictionary of NBP tables for a given day.

 <details>
 <summary>Example</summary>